-7 things about small business expense management software
+7 things about small business expense management software your boss wants to know

 The seven deadly sins are pride, envy, wrath, gluttony, lust, sloth and greed.
 And your boss would love to know which of them is influencing the way employees claim expenses from the business.
 Here’s why expense management software will deliver the answer…